 We performed a quadrant analysis to determine the frequency of different bursting events and their contributions to the Reynolds stress (i.e. u'w').
-The occurrence percentages of four types of bursting motions, as well as their contributions to the momentum flux (u'w') and sediment flux (c'w') for the AMCV and BMCV experiments, are shown in Figs. 7 and 8, respectively.
+The occurrence percentages of four types of bursting motions, as well as their contributions to the momentum flux (u' w') and sediment flux (c', w') for the AMCV and BMCV experiments, are shown in Figs. 7 and 8, respectively.
 The results for the u'w' signals for the AMCV and BMCV experiments agreed with the results from earlier studies (Wallace et al., 1972; Willmarth and Lu, 1972).
-For both AMCV and BMCV experiments, ejection and sweep events were the dominant source of the Reynolds stress; however, although the time occupied by ejection was comparable with, or even less than, that of sweep, ejection contributed more to the net Reynolds stress (AMCV = 49%; BMCV = 43%) as shown in Figs. 7a,b and 8a,b.
-Ejection (AMCV = 38%; BMCV = 38%) and sweep (AMCV = 37%, BMCV = 30%) mainly generated the upward sediment flux (Figs. 7c and 8c), which suggested the intense upwelling of low-speed fluid parcels with high sediment entrainment events was the main source of the overall sediment flux.
-In contrast, up-acceleration (AMCV = 12%; BMCV = 14%) and down-deceleration (AMCV = 13%; BMCV = 18%) events transported less sediment (Figs. 7c and 8c).
-Thus ejection and sweep contributed more to the total turbulent sediment flux (AMCV = 75%; BMCV = 68%) than up-acceleration and down-deceleration events (AMCV = 25%; BMCV = 32%).
+For both AMCV and BMCV experiments, ejection and sweep events were the dominant source of the Reynolds stress; however, although the time occupied by ejection was comparable with, or even less than, that of sweep, ejection contributed more to the net Reynolds stress (AMCV = 49%; BMCV = 43%) as shown in Figs. 7a and b and 8a and b.
+Ejection (AMCV = 38%; BMCV = 38%) and sweep (AMCV = 37 %, BMCV = 30 %) mainly generated the upward sediment flux (Figs. 7c and 8c), which suggested the intense upwelling of low-speed fluid parcels with high-sediment-entrainment events was the main source of the overall sediment flux.
+In contrast, up-acceleration (AMCV = 12%; BMCV = 14%) and down-deceleration (AMCV = 13 %; BMCV = 18 %) events transported less sediment (Figs. 7c and 8c).
+Thus ejection and sweep contributed more to the total turbulent sediment flux (AMCV = 75%; BMCV = 68 %) than up-acceleration and down-deceleration events (AMCV = 25%; BMCV = 32%).
 Such consistent results in both AMCV and BMCV confirm the need to develop transport rate formulas that consider instantaneous Reynolds stress concepts along time-averaged critical velocities.

-Continuous Wavelet Transforms (CWT) and Wavelet Coherence (WTC) analysis (Grinsted et al., 2004) for AMCV and BMCV runs offered a more intuitive way to visualise the turbulence data in both time and space (Figs. 9 and 10, respectively).
-In the presented scalograms, at higher periods (i.e. low frequency events), the power felt within the range of COI (i.e. the shaded region in the scalograms) which limited the capability to investigate the temporal evolution of the specific peak frequencies as stated in Section 2.2.
-Hence, investigation was restricted to examine high frequency events occurring at time scales up to 32s for both runs.
+CWT and WTC analysis (Grinsted et al., 2004) for AMCV and BMCV runs offered a more intuitive way to visualize the turbulence data in both time and space (Figs. 9 and 10, respectively).
+In the presented scalograms, at higher periods (i.e. low-frequency events), the power felt within the range of COI (i.e. the shaded region in the scalograms) which limited the capability to investigate the temporal evolution of the specific peak frequencies as stated in Sect.
+2.2.
+Hence, investigation was restricted to examine high-frequency events occurring at timescales up to 32 s for both runs.
 Overall, the scalograms (Figs. 9 and 10) traced the dynamics of coherent structures and its measured contribution to the sediment flux.
-It also revealed that within the large-scale motions (considering period bands >0.5s as large scale motions), there existed multi-scale [e.g. in AMCV time series between ~47-52s, period band ranging ~2-8s (large scale) and ~0.0625-1s (small scale); in BMCV time series between ~82-85s, period band ranging ~2-8s (large scale) and ~0.0625-2s (small scale)] and some embedding small fine-scale (e.g. in AMCV at ~22-25s, period band ranging ~0.0625-0.5s; in BMCV at ~22-23s, period band ranging ~0.0625-1s) features.
-This suggested that both for AMCV and BMCV runs, near the bed, most of the energy was concentrated within the high period (warmer colour >0.5s) associated with the mean flow properties for both momentum flux and sediment flux.
-Results also showed that highly energetic turbulent events (i.e. warmer colour >0.5s) occurred:
+It also revealed that within the large-scale motions (considering period bands > 0.5 s as large-scale motions), there existed multi-scale [e.g. in AMCV time series of \sim 47-52 s, period band $\sim 2-8$ s (large scale) and $\sim 0.0625-1$ s (small scale); in BMCV time series of \sim 82-85 s, period band \sim 2-8 s (large scale) and $\sim 0.0625-2$ s (small scale)] and some embedding small fine-scale (e.g. in AMCV at \sim 22-25 s, period band $\sim 0.0625-0.5$ s; in BMCV at $\sim 22-23$ s, period band ~ 0.0625 -1 s) features.
+This suggested that both for AMCV and BMCV runs, near the bed, most of the energy was concentrated within the high period (warmer colour > 0.5 s) associated with the mean flow properties for both momentum flux and sediment flux.
+Results also showed that highly energetic turbulent events (i.e. warmer colour > 0.5 s) occurred: